danskr/sdlc-guard/README.md

 - Are the tests still aligned with the current scope?
 - And which parts of the solution are actually ready for release?

-Alex is becoming increasingly convinced that the SDLC itself needs a dedicated traceability and reasoning layer.
+Maya is becoming increasingly convinced that the SDLC itself needs a dedicated traceability and reasoning layer.
 A system that continuously connects business requirements, acceptance criteria, technical specifications, source code, tests, NFRs, and implementation evidence—and allows the team to interrogate the evolving project through natural language.

 <p align="center">
   <img src="docs/images/cover.png" alt="Cover image" width="55%">